stanislaspiron/ansible_cheat-sheet/json_query_items2dict.md

-# Add default value in list of dicts
+# Convert list to dict from list index

 ## Source data
 ```